Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform Data

 The waveform data represents the raw vibrations recorded directly by the sensors.
 For convenience, waveform data can be provided in physical units native to the instrument recording the data of $m$, $m/s$​, or $m/s^2$ for displacement, velocity, and acceleration, respectively.
-However, if size is a concern, storing the ADC counts in  is more suitable.
-Storing the ADC count as integers allows for the use of the Steim1 and Steim2 differential compression algorithms.
+However, if size is a concern, storing the ADC counts as integers is more suitable.
+Storing the ADC count as integers allows for the more efficient use of compression algorithm and will allow the data to be more compact.

 Alongside the amplitude values, additional metadata describing the instrument recording the data and time series parameters should be provided for each trace.
 Each trace should be stored with its own metadata information.

 The required metadata for each trace includes:

 -   **Trace Identifier**: A unique identifier for the trace (see Obspy [documentation](https://docs.obspy.org/master/packages/autogen/obspy.core.event.resourceid.ResourceIdentifier.html) for information on the recommended _resource identifier_ structure).
+The trace identifier format and conv
 -   **Location Identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
 This convention has been adapted for μseismic monitoring in the mining context.
     -   **Network Code [network_code]** — Code representing the network.
     -   **Station Code [station_code]** — Code representing the station containing the digitizer.